National Fire Chiefs Council: Chair

 The NFCC is led by a full-time chair, Mark Hardingham.

 Hardingham is the second Chair of the NFCC, and was previously chief fire officer of Suffolk Fire and Rescue Service.
 The chair is paid a salary and allowance for vehicle costs, and other travel and subsistence payments.
-The Chair's performance is managed by a performance Ccmmittee, which holds them to account for the delivery of NFCC's annual plan.
+The Chair's performance is managed by a performance Committee, which holds them to account for the delivery of NFCC's annual plan.
 The committee comprises four members of the NFCC, and an independent member.

 The chair is supported by a chief operating officer (COO).
 The COO oversees the day-to-day management of the organisation and oversees the governance arrangements for NFCC and the Board of Trustees.
 Various fire and rescue services provide services in support of the NFCC: support services by West Midlands Fire Service, a Central Programme Office by London Fire Brigade, and National Resilience management by Merseyside Fire and Rescue Service.
 Two unpaid Vice Chairs support and advise the Chair.